ceejayps/ceejayps/README.md

 # Hey there, Chester Johnson here, nice to meet you 👋

-### I'm a photographer, Game Developer, Father, and Teacher!!
+### I'm a photographer, Game Developer, App Developer, and Teacher!!
-I'm just a regular Developer who codes for fun, nothing really to it. i find enjoyment is sloving problems via coding. name a language, give me a few day and i'll learn
+I'm just a regular Developer who codes for fun, nothing really to it. i find enjoyment is sloving problems via coding. name a language, give me a few day and i'll learn. one of my most ambitious hobby is making people's software dreams a reality.
+I really enjoy the process of making interactive and dynamic contents
+Whether it's and app, a game, interactive CLI, or interavtive videos, i'm passionate and absolutely in-love with the whole process

 - 🔭 I’m currently working on mastering app Development
 - 🌱 I’m currently learning nodejs and asp.net